wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.5.6 =
+Replacing Icons because they were released under creative commons and not gpl.

 = 2.5.5 =
 Fixing missing db table error message when the table exists on windows server.